acro5piano/metabase-playbook/README.md

-# metabase-playbook
+# Metabase Playbook

-Ansible playbook for setup metabase env
+Ansible playbook for setup metabase.

+# Feature

+- Metabase 0.27.1
+- Store Metabase data to MySQL
+- Daemonize Metabase using Systemd
+- Use Ubuntu 16.04 as base image

-# Usage
+# Setup

-setup aws EC2.
+**Step 1**

+Launch Ubuntu 16.04 server on AWS EC2 or something.

+If you use AWS, open `3000` to the public in SecurityGroup setting.

+**Step 2**

-Then update `provision/hosts` with the ip `54.250.172.28` (just example)
+Update `provision/hosts` with the ip of the instance just launched.

+e.g.) `54.250.172.28`

-Then
+Then run

 ```
-ssh ubuntu@54.250.172.28
+ssh -i /path/to/your/key ubuntu@54.250.172.28
 sudo sh -c 'apt -y update && apt -y upgrade && apt -y install python'
 ```

-Then
+**Step 3**

+Run Ansible.

 ```
 ansible-playbook \